Chapter 48

 · • “Flip Side Story,” an inverted diptych with the right half of an increasingly grotesque narrative printed upside down and in reverse;

-· • “A Necessary End,” soliloquizing how a murderer condemned to death (think Gary Gilmore) might slip into a coma and be kept on court-ordered life support (think Karen Ann Quinlan) and spend purgatory thinking only about green beans;
+· • “A Necessary End,” soliloquizing how a murderer condemned to death (think Gary Gilmore) might slip into a coma and be kept on court-ordered life support (think Karen Ann Quinlan) to spend purgatory thinking only about green beans;

 · • “With Both Eyes Open,” a poem by Lesley Ogilvie about a blind female Copernicus cruelly deluded into believing the center of the universe was occupied by Frankie Valli;